whipowill/doom-dir/README.md

 So, I will give you the links instead.
 These are the mods I consider "the best".

+## Launcher

+Be sure to checkout my shell script [DOOM Launcher](https://github.com/whipowill/sh-doom-launcher) which uses this directory structure to manage your mods and launch your games.

 ## Files

 The file structure here is to put the original game WAD files in the ``IWAD/`` folder, and to put all the mods and custom campaigns in the ``PWAD/`` folder, with nested subfolders for the IWAD they are built for.